Automatic vs. Manual CDL Restriction: What You Need to Know in 2026

 • Local store/business loading and unloading

-These kinds of tasks are common for both Class A and Class B drivers.
+These kinds of tasks are common for Class A drivers.

 If you’re still deciding which license fits your goals, you can review our CDL training programs.